GrahamDumpleton/mod_wsgi/docs/user-guides/installation-from-pypi.rst

     mod_wsgi-express start-server myapp.wsgi

-For a complete option reference run
-``mod_wsgi-express start-server --help``.
 For a basic walkthrough see :doc:`../getting-started`.
+For operational use (privileged ports, Django integration, running under a process supervisor or in a container) see :doc:`mod-wsgi-express-quickstart`.
+For a complete option reference run ``mod_wsgi-express start-server --help``.

 Connecting the pip-built module to system Apache
 ------------------------------------------------